-These Not Girls intimidated me and scared the fuck right out of me, not because they would do anything to hurt me but because I desperately never wanted to be one of them.
+The Night Girls intimidated and scared the fuck out of me, not because they would do anything to hurt me but because I desperately never wanted to be one of them.

 Let me be clear about this.
 I don’t have a drug problem.
 I have a police problem.